A new Lifeline for the World’s Mangrove Forests?

 Cispatá, Colombia mangrove becomes first to enter carbon market at full value

 Cispatá, Colombia (May 6, 2021) – A mangrove forest in Cispatá, along Colombia’s Caribbean coast, has become the first to have its carbon stores fully calculated, Conservation International, along with INVEMAR Research Institute, the Omacha Foundation, and Colombia’s environmental authorities CVS and CARSUCRE, announced today.

 For the last two years, with funding from Apple, Conservation International and the above stakeholders, together with local communities, have been pioneering a new method for integrating the unique way mangrove forests store carbon - both above water and below it, in their soil — into the international carbon market.

 It is an achievement that will have local and global impacts: Locally, the community that calls this mangrove home will soon benefit from new financing through the issuing and sale of Verified Carbon Units.
-Globally, it could help change the fate of mangroves everywhere, something we must do to address climate change: Hectare for hectare, mangroves store up to 10 times more carbon than terrestrial forests — and when they are destroyed, all that carbon is released, contributing to climate change.
+Globally, it could help change the fate of mangroves everywhere, something we must do to address climate change: In a single square mile, mangroves hold as much carbon as the annual emissions of 90,000 cars.
+If they are destroyed, all that carbon will be released, contributing to climate change.

 As much as 1 billion tons of CO2 is released each year from degraded coastal ecosystems — that is nearly equivalent to the total annual CO2 emissions from all of South America in 2019.